lobo/ss-tp2/README.md

 ## Input Files Format

 There are no input files in this project.
-All the
+All the input is done via parameters sent to the program, as listed in the `Execute` section of this README.

 ## Output File Format